mnit-rtmc/iris/docs/action_plans.md

 ## Time Action Tag

-The time of a scheduled **time action** can be displayed in DMS messages using [device actions](#device-actions) within the same action plan.
+The time of a scheduled **phase action** can be displayed in DMS messages using [device actions](#device-actions) within the same action plan.
 A `[ta` *…* `]` [action tag](#action-tags) in the [message pattern] will be replaced with the appropriate value.
 It has the following format: